heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 More information about the Dockerfile specification can be found in the official
 documentation: <https://docs.docker.com/engine/reference/builder/>.

-Check the code examples to see how to write a Dockerfile and build a Docker image.
+Check the code examples in the `heig-vd-dai-course-code-examples` Git
+repository:

+- Basic Dockerfile
+- Dockerfile with command
+- Dockerfile with entrypoint and command
+- Dockerfile with run and copy commands
+- Dockerfile with build arguments

-Check all available examples for part 1 regarding Dockerfiles and carefully read the README files to understand how to run them and what they do.
+Carefully read the README files to understand how to run them and what they do.

 ### Summary